I can’t believe it’s real! My home office is totally unrecognizable compared to 5 weeks ago when I started the One Room Challenge(ORC).

 In addition to Minted & SelectBlinds, HomeRight was a great One Room Challenge partner.
 As you can see by all the gold boards, my spray shelter was in big use the last couple weeks!

-Thank you for all your encouraging words as we went through this One Room Challenge!
 We’re so thankful Linda from Calling it Home started this event and let’s us join the fun.
 It’s such great motivation to make fast, bold decisions and get spaces finished.